-Music fans care more about climate change and want the music industry to do more on the issue09 May 2022 - Press release
+Music fans care more about climate change and want the music industry to do more on the issue 09 May 2022

 ‘Turn Up The Volume’ survey from Music Declares Emergency and the University of Glasgow with lead partner the BPI, and partners Beggars Group, Secretly Group, Involved Group and Key Production reports findings